evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 The battery has a gross capacity of 150kWh and a net capacity of 131kWh, meaning you have a 19kWh buffer for protection.
 (12,7%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [EPA range](../../../../guides/understandingrange/epa) varies from 320 to 300 miles (515-483 km), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 2,44mi/kWh for the basic version and 2,29mi/kWh for the top trim version for the EPA standard test.
+The consumption is between 2.4mi/kWh for the basic version and 2.3mi/kWh for the top trim version for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 155kW.
 A full charge from 0 - 100% would take 130 minutes, while a more common scenario of 10-80% would take 49 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 62%, resulting in an actual charge speed, including time loss on 106kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 62%, resulting in an actual charge speed, including time loss, of 106kW.
 Each charge session would take 46 minutes and 54 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 33kWh/100km, 1000km will take 10 hours and 13 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 33kWh/100km, 1000km will take 10 hours and 13 minutes.
 This trip will require two charge session(s) charging from 0% to 76%.
 The total time lost for charging up the battery will be 113 minutes.

 ### Onboard charger